shizacat/postgresql-backup/README.md

 - Backup of postgresql role
 - Backup only selected databases
-- The list of exclude databases
+- List of exclude databases
 - Logs
-- The metrics for Prometheus
+- Prometheus metrics

 ### Run

-For the script run, it need to specify the file with settings.
+Specify a settings file to run the script.

 ```bash
 ./pg_backup.sh config.example